communitiesuk/epb-data-warehouse/README.md

 `rake dev_setup:generate_json_examples`

-This will delete the existing file and recreate based on any changes made to XML samples
+This will delete the existing file and recreate based on any changes made to XML samples.

+If changes are made to json being exported the rake will need to updated to reflect these changes.